The ELC Preschool & Kindergarten

 ELC Preschool Full

 As of Sept.
-1, 2018, the ELC Preschool (ELC Preschool 3 and 4 class) is full for the 2018-19 school year and all interested families should submit a registration of interest or a complete application to be placed into a wait-pool (wait-list) for mid-year enrollment.
-Limited seats are available for the ELC Kindergarten.
-All applications submitted for the 2018-19 ELC Preschool will be processed as usual, including interviews when appropriate, and only students who have applied will be eligible for consideration.
+1, 2019, the ELC Preschool (ELC Preschool 3 and 4 class) is full for the 2019-20 school year and all interested families should submit a registration of interest or a complete application to be placed into a wait-pool (wait-list) for mid-year enrollment.
+Seats are available for the ELC Kindergarten.
+All applications submitted for the 2019-20 ELC Preschool will be processed as usual, including interviews when appropriate, and only students who have applied will be eligible for consideration.
 Learn more about the wait-pool HERE